Acute Myeloid Leukemia—Child

 (AML—Child; Acute Myelogenous Leukemia—Child; Acute Myeloblastic Leukemia—Child; Acute Granulocytic Leukemia—Child; Acute Nonlymphoblastic Leukemia—Child)

-Leukemia is a type of cancer that develops in the bone marrow.
-With acute myeloid leukemia (AML), the bone marrow makes abnormal myeloid cells that are precursors to blood cells, including:
+Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow.
+With AML, the bone marrow makes abnormal blood cells including:

-The leukemia cells do not function normally.
-The abnormal cells also overgrow the bone marrow, forcing normal cells out.
+These abnormal cells crowd out the healthy cells.
+AML gets worse quickly.
 Without normal cells, anemia, bleeding problems, and infections easily develop.

 AML may cause:

-The doctor will ask about your child’s symptoms and medical history.
+The doctor will ask about your child’s symptoms and health history.
 A physical exam will be done.
 The doctor will check for swelling of the liver, spleen, and lymph nodes.
+The child may be referred to a cancer doctor.

 Treatment may include:

-There are no current guidelines to prevent AML because the cause is unknown.
+There are no current guidelines to prevent AML.

 American Cancer Society